tashi-sk/Q-easy/README.md

 * User Experience
     * User Stories

+        * As a user i want that website is easy to navigate through the pages.
+        * As a user i want to know the rules of the Quiz.
+        * As a user i want to know the correct answer if i choose wrong answer.
+        * As a user i want to know my score while im playing Quiz.
+        * As a user i want to know how many Question are attempted/Left from Quiz.
+        * As a user i would like to use contact form if i have query or bug report to inform for the site.
+        * As a user i would like to see social media network of the site.
+        * As a user i would like to check weather condition in given city.

+---

     * Design
         * Colour Scheme

         ![Color pallete 1](/assets/images/color-pallete-1.png)

         ![color-pallete 2](/assets/images/color-pallete-2.png)

+---

         * Typography
+            * I have used onyly Ranchers font for the whole site.

+---

     * Wireframes
     ![mobile and tablet](/assets/images/wireframe-mob.png)